-As you try to make the same object fit into every photograph, you’ll get better at planning your photoshoots.
-You’ll find beauty in simplicity, and become a more innovative thinker.
+As you try to make the same object fit into every photo, you’ll get better at planning your photoshoots.
+You’ll find beauty in simplicity and become a more innovative thinker.

-If you want to familiarise yourself with a wide range of photography topics, invest in a photo book.
+Invest in a photo book if you want to familiarize yourself with a wide range of photography topics.

 Photography books can help you learn more about a specific genre.
-It’ll introduce you to new techniques, and challenge you to get out of your comfort zone.
+They’ll introduce you to new techniques and challenge you to get out of your comfort zone.

 One of the best things about photography books is their photography assignments section.
-Almost every book comes with challenges, questions, and tips that can help you become a better photographer.
+Almost every book has challenges, questions, and tips to help you become a better photographer.

 If you complete all the photography assignments, you’ll learn a lot of helpful information within a short period of time.
-You’ll also learn how to be patient as you work on familiar photography assignments.
+You’ll also learn patience as you work on familiar photography assignments.

 You don’t need to travel the world or break the bank to improve as a photographer.

-A single assignment that lasts at least a week can teach you an abundance of lessons.
+A single assignment that lasts at least a week can teach you many lessons.
 And it’ll help you become a better photographer.

 All you have to do is find photography assignments that work for you.
-Dedicate some time to it, and watch your photography skills strengthen.
+Then, dedicate some time to it, and watch your photo skills strengthen!